joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 *The moral of the story*: Since it is not necessary that we understand how the system works or that it was designed with the intention of computing a particular function, all that matters is that the states of the system correspond to the states of an abstract Turing machine.
+The machine itself is irrelevant and does not even need to exist as long as the system ends up transitioning through the correct sequence of states.

 ## Thought Experiment № 10